 South of Scotland Destination Alliance

-For Scotland’s Year of Stories, the SSDA have invited future visitors to join them on a literary landscape of the South of Scotland.
+For Scotland’s Year of Stories, the SSDA invited future visitors to join them on a literary landscape of the South of Scotland.

 Their initial 6-month project for the Themed Years held 4 key areas of engagement: